neil-lindquist/swank-client/README.md

 See `test.js` for an example use case.

-This package forms a core part of the `AtomSlime` package for the Atom text editor.
+This package forms a core part of the `SLIMA` package for the Atom text editor.